kunal1320k/SpotifytoYTMusicSync/README.md

-what i found is, the algorithm has very high accuracy ( atleast eng hindi french etc )
+what i found is, the algorithm has very high accuracy ( atleast eng hindi french etc ).
+I guess, I have added enough things to work with.

 How to use :
 * git clone https://github.com/kunal-1320/SpotifytoYTMusicSync.git
 * cd SpotifytoYTMusicSync
 * pip install -r requirements.txt

 * Then, Run app.py
-    * 1. setup spotify  --> to check go to manage playlist--->view spotify playlist
+    * 1. setup spotify  --> to check go to manage playlist --> view spotify playlist
     * 2. setup ytmusic  --> same for this
     * 3. Map the playlist --> little labour work
     OR
     * 3. Auto Create playlist
     * 4. Dry sync run
     * 5. Main Sync

-NOTE : youtubemus request headers get expired automatically so when you want you can setup ytmusic again
+NOTE : youtubemusic request headers get expired automatically so when you want you can setup ytmusic again.

-FUTURE UPDATE:
+FUTURE UPDATE: (completed)
-1. STATUS if request header is expired   (DONE I guess)
+1. a status if request header is expired   (DONE I guess)
 2. playlist mapping validation can't differentiate between request header auth expiration and missing playlist.( so it removes the mapping no matter what)  (IDK IG DONE)
-3. I still don't know request header thing works on chrome or not ( currently using firefox) (NOT DONE)
+3. I still don't know request header thing works on chrome or not ( currently using firefox(copy request header)) (Fixed use copy as curl(bash) for chrome/brave )

 =====================================================================================
 # Spotify to YouTube Music Sync